conquistarealty/blog_template/_posts/2024-09-13-agent-expectations.md

 ## Know Your Place
 Before working together, we need to be on the same page on this topic: *you work for us*.
 You are being hired by us to *offer* a **service**.
 You are being paid a non-trivial amount of money by us, and hence **we** are your employer.
 While we always aim to *work with you* towards our mutual goal of *buying*/*selling* a property, do not forget that you are still our employee.
 If at any time you forget your place, or over step the **reasonable boundaries** that you as a *professional* should be very aware of you, your employ will be **terminated**.

+## Listing Agreement
+Needless to say, we will reserve all our rights to sell whatever property in our possession to whomever and however we want.
+We will only accept **open listing agreements**.
+We will not even entertain any other option.
+Any attempt to persuade, cajole, or manipulate us to change our position in any way will lead to immediate cessation of all communication, and if employed will result in immediate **termination** from our employ.